 Managing type 1 diabetes is often a very involved process for the patient.
 Type 1 diabetics must take insulin and may need to take more than one different type.
 Insulin may be administered into the body through a needle and syringe, insulin pen, or insulin pump.
 People with type 1 diabetes must closely monitor their blood sugar levels.
 You will have to keep track of your insulin’s onset (how long it takes to enter the bloodstream and start lowering your blood sugar), peak time (when the insulin is doing the most to keep blood sugar low), and duration (how long the insulin continues to work for).
 There are several different types of insulin available.
 Long-acting insulin does not enter the bloodstream for a more extended period of time and lasts for about 24 hours.
 Rapid-acting will begin to work in approximately 15 minutes and will last for 2 to 4 hours after taking it.
 Regular or short-acting will start in about 30 minutes and keep working for 3 to 6 hours.
 Intermediate-acting will enter the bloodstream about 2 to 4 hours after injection and last for 12 to 18 hours.
 In addition to administering insulin, it is important to check your glucose levels frequently.
 Your provider can give guidance on when you may need to adjust your insulin, food intake, or exercise levels, depending on your glucose levels.

 Type 1 diabetes is sometimes very difficult to manage and interferes with some people’s ability to maintain normal work activity.
 This is especially true if you have suffered through multiple episodes of diabetic ketoacidosis, causing a significant number of days where you are absent from work or need to take frequent breaks throughout the day to administer insulin or check your blood sugars.
 You may also be experiencing other symptoms such as peripheral neuropathy that are causing you difficulty with your job performance.
 If this applies to you, you may be eligible for Social Security Disability benefits.
-The Social Security Disability team at LaBovick Law Group is experienced in type 1 diabetes cases and can assist you with winning your claim.
+The Social Security Disability Lawyer at LaBovick Law Group is experienced in type 1 diabetes cases and can assist you with winning your claim.
 Do not hesitate to give us a call at (561) 625-8400 for a free case evaluation.